ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 >
 >The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.
 >
 >**Abjuration** spells are protective in nature, though some of them have aggressive uses.
-They create magical barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.
+They create magical barriers, negate harmful effects, harm trespassers, or banish creatures.
 >
 >**Conjuration** spells involve the transportation of objects and creatures from one location to another.
 Some spells summon creatures or objects to the caster's side, whereas others allow the caster to teleport to another location.
 Some conjurations create objects or effects out of nothing.
 >